DavidCleghorn/AirbnbProject/README.md

 Reviews File: 201901, 6 Columns

 Initial pass had me compare between the good and the bad.
 The previous version had a word wall filled with roaches, and other...odd...words that didn't come out as planned.
+There are some nasty houses out there in Dallas.
+Be warned.